Cellist, Singer, Educator

-For private bookings, please enquire at ‘Contact Us’
+For private events and performance bookings, please enquire at ‘Contact Us’

 Matthew Sharp studied cello at Köln Musikhochschule and Cambridge University.
 Described by Julian Lloyd Webber as ‘Mr Innovation’ and ‘Virtuoso of the arts’ (The Times), Matthew Sharp, has performed worldwide as solo cellist, baritone, actor and director.

 From Glastonbury to Glyndebourne, Sydney Opera House to Ronnie Scott’s, he has worked with an extraordinary spectrum of leading artists from Sir John Tavener to Marta Eggert to Dave McKean to Caryl Churchill.
 His own music and theatre works have toured to major festivals globally.

 Solo appearances with the Royal Philharmonic Orchestra, London Philharmonic Orchestra, Royal Liverpool Philharmonic Orchestra, City of Birmingham Symphony Orchestra; singing principal roles for the Royal Opera House and Opera North; acting principal roles at the Young Vic and National Theatre Studio; directing for the BBC and Opera North.

 He has given over sixty world premieres and recorded for Sony, EMI, Decca, Naxos, Somm, NMC, Avie and Whirlwind.

 ‘Extraordinary cellist, virile baritone, compelling actor – Matthew Sharp’s astonishingly comprehensive versatility’ – The Daily Telegraph